 CAN I USE THIS RECIPE TO MAKE A GINGERBREAD HOUSE ?

-You you can use this recipe to make a gingerbread house.
+You can use this recipe to make a gingerbread house.
 Use 1/8 tsp to 1/4 tsp baking soda instead of 1tsp.
-Here is Step by Step tutorial on how to build a Simple Edible Gingerbread House using this recipe.
+Here is Step by Step Tutorial on how to build a Simple Edible Gingerbread House using this recipe.

 This post contains Amazon affiliate links that earn me a small commission, at no cost to you.
 I only recommend products that I use and love.
 Learn more about my affiliate policy here.